litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * If it is a fresh OLS installation, the easiest way to integrate is to use [ols1clk](http://open.litespeedtech.com/mediawiki/index.php/Help:1-Click_Install).
 If using an existing WordPress installation, use the --wordpresspath parameter.

-* Else if OLS and WordPress are already installed, please follow the instructions [How To Set Up LSCache For WordPress](http://open.litespeedtech.com/mediawiki/index.php/Help:How_To_Set_Up_LSCache_For_WordPress).
+* If OLS and WordPress are already installed, please follow the instructions [How To Set Up LSCache For WordPress](http://open.litespeedtech.com/mediawiki/index.php/Help:How_To_Set_Up_LSCache_For_WordPress).

 Additional plugin features:

 * Automatic page caching greatly improves site performance
 * Automatically purge related pages based on certain events
+* Smart preload crawler with support to SEO friendly sitemap
+* Cache logged in users with private cache
+* Cache WordPress REST API calls
+* Cache desktop and mobile views separately
+* Scheduled Purge URLs at a certain time
 * Support for HTTP/2 & HTTPS out-of-box
 * Single Site and Multi Sites support
 * Supports WooCommerce and bbPress
 * Simple API system that enables other plugins to easily integrate with cache and operate cache functionalities.
-* Cache desktop and mobile views separately
-* Do-not-cache configuration by URI, Categories, Tags, Cookies, and User Agents
+* No Cache configuration by URI, Categories, Tags, Cookies, and User Agents
 * Works with LiteSpeed Web ADC in clustered environments.
-* Smart preload crawler with support to SEO friendly sitemap
 * Nice looking :)

 = Known Compatible Plugins =